4d/docs/docs/FormObjects/listbox_overview.md

 A list box contains one or more columns whose contents are automatically synchronized.
 The number of columns is, in theory, unlimited (it depends on the machine resources).

-### User interface
+#### Basic user features

 During execution, list boxes allow displaying and entering data as lists.
-To make a cell editable ([if entry is allowed for the column](XXX)), simply click twice on the value that it contains:
+To make a cell editable ([if entry is allowed for the column](#managing-entry)), simply click twice on the value that it contains:

 ![](assets/en/FormObjects/listbox_edit.png)